kcoffeydpt/physExLab/README.md

 smcollins1@plymouth.edu

+**New** In the next few days I am going to start adding possible questions you could address with analysis of data within the various datasets curated and available in this repository.
+As this is done I will add a comment to this main readme file and subsequently the project page.

 Students that are interested in using any of the data below should:

 1. Send me an email requesting permission (if you are taking the class with me at PSU you can skip this step), please cc your professor in the email